 The Bank shall have a foreign travel and medical insurance policy covering authorised foreign travel periods.
 Such travel insurance policy must cover all previous existing conditions, including pregnancy.

 For local travel, the Bank does not provide separate local travel insurance as this is covered by the general insurance policies on bank assets and medical cover provided under conditions of service.
-However, in the case of fixed-term contracts and staff working as consultants for at least a year, such insurance shall be paid for.
+However, in the case of fixed-term contracts for at least a year, such insurance shall be paid for.

 Class of Travel